bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **Is there a common source of all "core life force"?
 Or are there individual "core life forces" in each living being?**

 **In case there is a common "core life force", there is no individual birth or death to be taken very seriously.
-That common "core life force" will continue to exist no matter what!**
+That common "core life force" will continue to exist!**